 Master of Science in Optics and Photonics

-During the on-line application process, you will be asked for the following:
+The on-line application asks for the following:

 - Statement of Purpose: In an essay approximately one page in length, describe your primary research interests, specific faculty members you are interested in working with at Montana State University, and career goals.

 - Conferred bachelor’s degree: Unofficial transcripts can be uploaded by the student during this online process; however, MSU must receive official transcripts directly from all universities previously attended.
 Have official transcripts sent to the Graduate School.
 Applicants who are undergraduate alumni of MSU-Bozeman do not need to submit their official MSU transcripts but should instead upload unofficial transcripts during the application process.